mollysunflower/home/README.md

 # home

-This repository contains some common settings files in my home directory.
+This repository contains settings files for my home directory.